hany606/Tensegrity-Robotics/README.md

 	```
 	The simulator should be appeared now.

-[TODO] Add the steps for the solution of compiling the nlohmann/json library
+[TODO] Add the steps for the solution of compiling the nlohmann/json library.

-[TODO] easy way to install linuxbrew, then install the json library
+[TODO] easy way to install linuxbrew, then install the json library.

 5. To Open any stimulation for a structure, you should build the codes then run it from build directory
 	```bash
 	./bin/build.sh